dr-ruminski/VMW/README.md

   organization={IEEE}
 }
 ```
-The above-listed publication you can find [here](Publication/VMW-ISMAR18-Munich.pdf).
+The above-listed publication can be found [here](Publication/VMW-ISMAR18-Munich.pdf).
+VMW was presented at the International Symposium on Mixed and Augmented Reality ([ISMAR'18](https://www.ismar2018.org/)) conference in Munich.